codeWonderland/Chatterbox/README.md

 (b) MESSAGES, which is a list of previous public messages and private messages to this specific user (see below) since the server has been running (this might get long in practice, but we won't be running these servers forever).

-'{"USERNAME_ACCEPTED": true, "INFO": "Welcome!", "USER_LIST": ["user1", "user2", "user3"], "MESSAGES": [MESSAGE1, MESSAGE2,...]}'
+`'{"USERNAME_ACCEPTED": true, "INFO": "Welcome!", "USER_LIST": ["user1", "user2", "user3"], "MESSAGES": [MESSAGE1, MESSAGE2,...]}'`

-Where MESSAGE1, MESSAGE2, ... are message entries sorted from oldest to newest.
+Where `MESSAGE1`, `MESSAGE2`, ... are message entries sorted from oldest to newest.
 See below for details of each message entry.

 Once in the connected state, the client will be asynchronously receiving inputs from the user and new messages from the server.
 Messages from the client -> server can be of two forms: broadcasts to all users and private messages to individual users.
-How you choose to differentiate this in your interface is up to you (one way would be to have messages default to sending to all, and optionally prefix with @username to send direct one other user).
+How you choose to differentiate this in your interface is up to you (one way would be to have messages default to sending to all, and optionally prefix with `@username` to send direct one other user).
 The protocol for messages should be as follows:

-'{"MESSAGES": [MESSAGE1, MESSAGE2,...]}'
+`'{"MESSAGES": [MESSAGE1, MESSAGE2,...]}'`

 as above (note: multiple messages may always come at one), where each message is a 4-tuple: